 Well, that was a result but what was really difficult for me was driving a left-hand drive car.
 In my own car and our motorhome, I have driven thousands of miles in Europe but driving a left-hand drive car, well that was a challenge.
 At first, every time I went to change gear, I put out my left hand and went whack into the door with my left hand.
 The gear change of course is on the right and it is important in a left-hand drive vehicle to change gear with the right hand.
 Two days later I had finally mastered the technique, but then it was time to hand the car back.
 I’m just trying to envisage what problems I’ll be having back home in a ‘proper’ right hand drive car!

 Here in Lanzarote the temperature is that of an English summer although it does cool down in the evening .
 Take a look at this picture of our villa.
 Looks pretty good doesn’t it?
 You can see the owners have made everything low maintenance, hence the lack of any plant life or garden area.
 Pool looks good though doesn’t it?
 Looks good but it’s not heated and there is no cover so I can assure you that despite that inviting photo it is absolutely freezing.
-After a few hours of sunning myself in the fabulous sunshine I thought time to cool down in that pool!
-It took me a while, stepping gingerly in one step at a time but I finally did it.
+After a few hours of sunning myself in the fabulous sunshine I thought: time to cool down!
+It took me a while to actually get into the pool, stepping gingerly in one step at a time but I finally did it.
 You might be thinking well, bet it was okay once you got in.
 Wrong!
-It was cold and just got colder, in fact it was a bit like those crazy people who jump into the sea en masse on New Year’s Day.
+It was cold and just got colder, in fact I felt a bit like those crazy people who jump into the sea en masse on New Year’s Day.
 Glad it was warm and sunny when I got out but it took a while to get my body back to normal operating temperature I can tell you!

 One final observation about our rented villa.
 Liz and I have rented a lot of places in our time, some small, some large, some expensive and some very expensive.
 Some come with a welcome pack for the new visitors, I remember once in Portugal staying at a huge villa which we had rented off-season and with a nice discount, finding a lovely welcome pack consisting of wine, bread and orange juice.
 In some places, in the cupboards you might some a leftover packet of pasta or cereal or something.
 Our present place came with nothing, not even salt and pepper or a kitchen cloth, all of which we had to buy.